pololu/fastgpio-arduino/README.md

 ## Getting started

-Download the [fastgpio-arduino library from github](http://pololu.github.io/), decompress it, and drag the "FastGPIO" folder into the "libraries" subdirectory inside your Arduino sketchbook directory.
-You can view your sketchbook location by selecting File->Preferences in the Arduino environment; if there is not already a "libraries" folder in that location, you should create it yourself.
+Download the [fastgpio-arduino library from github](https://github.com/pololu/fastgpio-arduino/), decompress it, and drag the "FastGPIO" folder into the "libraries" subdirectory inside your Arduino sketchbook directory.
+You can view your sketchbook location by selecting File->Preferences in the Arduino environment.
+If there is not already a "libraries" folder in that location, you should create it yourself.
 After installing the library, restart the Arduino environment.
 Example code for using this library can be found in the File->Examples menu.

 ## Specifying a pin